Atlantic Creole: US Creole language

 Since the 1960s, when linguists began describing this language in great detail, it has gone through many name changes based on the social and political times in which it exists.
 Today most linguists refer to the distinctive speech of African Americans as 'Black English' or African American English (AAE).
 This language is a result of Atlantic creolization, with its own unique accent, grammar, vocabulary features, and dialects.
 We can find it spoken by some 30 million native speakers throughout the United States.

-US Atlantic Creole or just US Creole, most commonly known as AAVE, was a creole that formed in the early US.
+US Atlantic Creole or just US Creole, most commonly known as AAVE, was a dialect that formed in the early US.
 The presiding theory among linguists is that AAVE has always been a dialect of English, meaning that it originated from earlier English dialects rather than from English-based creole languages that "decreolized" back into English.
 In the early 2000s, Shana Poplack provided corpus-based evidence—evidence from a body of writing—from isolated enclaves in Samaná and Nova Scotia peopled by descendants of migrations of early AAVE-speaking groups (see Samaná English) that suggests that the grammar of early AAVE was closer to that of contemporary British dialects than modern urban AAVE is to other current American dialects, suggesting that the modern language is a result of divergence from mainstream varieties, rather than the result of decreolization from a widespread American creole.

 Linguist John McWhorter maintains that the contribution of West African languages to AAVE is minimal.
 In an interview on National Public Radio's Talk of the Nation, McWhorter characterized AAVE as a "hybrid of regional dialects of Great Britain that captive people in America were exposed to because they often worked alongside the indentured servants who spoke those dialects..."
 According to McWhorter, virtually all linguists who have carefully studied the origins of AAVE "agree that the West African connection is quite minor."